 Recently, Shopify announced that on August 13th, 2024, it will shut down the ability to customize checkout using the checkout.liquid layout.

-With such a significant change, there are bound to be questions: What is Shopify's plan to replace checkout.liquid?
+With such a significant change, there are bound to be questions; What is Shopify's plan to replace checkout.liquid?
 Is this the right time to switch to new solutions?
 How big of an effort does it require?

 This blog post will explore the actual impact of this transformation and give you some hints on how to proceed further.

-If you are a Shopify Plus merchant, there is a substantial chance you customize your checkout through checkout.liquid layout.
-Typically retailers rely on it to integrate analytics, add additional components like the upsell module, change the checkout look and feel, and develop any custom integrations with third-party services.
+If you are a Shopify Plus merchant, there is a substantial chance you customize your checkout through the checkout.liquid layout.
+Typically, retailers rely on it to integrate analytics, add additional components like the upsell module, change the checkout look and feel, and develop any custom integrations with third-party services.
 Furthermore, the ability to extend checkout through checkout.liquid is so deeply rooted in the Shopify ecosystem that it's a requirement for many reputable apps to work correctly.

 While the checkout.liquid layout has been effective to a point, it is not without its trade-offs.
 Employing the checkout.liquid layout shifts the responsibility of maintenance and bug fixes onto the merchant.
 Additionally, although it provided some level of customization, it lacked a robust and reliable method for implementing these changes.
 As a result, developers often found themselves creating workaround solutions.
 This improvised approach, however, most often led to bugs that could disrupt checkout functionality.